mel-project/docs.melproject.org/developer-guides/gibbername/melprot-a-quick-intro.md

 <figure><img src="../../.gitbook/assets/image (1).png" alt=""><figcaption></figcaption></figure>

-Given a known starting point --- a particular transaction with a known location on the blockchain --- the basic snapshot model detailed above allows easy traversal:
+Given a known starting point &mdash; a particular transaction with a known location on the blockchain &mdash; the basic snapshot model detailed above allows easy traversal:

-* **Moving backwards in time**: looking up the `CoinID` of a transaction input in a snapshot _older_ than the transaction itself retrieves a `CoinDataHeight` that contains the height in which the transaction input was committed to the blockchain.
+- **Moving backwards in time**: looking up the `CoinID` of a transaction input in a snapshot _older_ than the transaction itself retrieves a `CoinDataHeight` that contains the height in which the transaction input was committed to the blockchain.
 This gets you the location of a "parent" transaction.
-* **Moving forwards in time**: to look up when an output is spent, a binary search can be done between the state in which the transaction was committed and the present, to see the exact block height at which the output was spent.
+- **Moving forwards in time**: to look up when an output is spent, a binary search can be done between the state in which the transaction was committed and the present, to see the exact block height at which the output was spent.
 Then, a snapshot at that height can be used to retrieve the "child" transaction that spent the output.

 It's certainly possible to manually implement the above, but `melprot` provides to very convenient methods `Client::traverse_back` and `Client::traverse_fwd`.
 These functions take in a "starting" transaction (block height and transaction hash), as well as a closure to specify _which_ parent or child coin to follow to the next link, and return a `Stream` of `Transaction`s: